Aniket1998/aniket1998.github.io/index.md

 I am a Pre-Doctoral Researcher in the Machine Learning and Optimization (MLO) Team at Google AI, Bangalore, led by  [Prateek Jain](http://www.prateekjain.org/).
 Prior to this, I was an undergraduate at Indian Institute of Technology Kanpur (IITK) double majoring in Electrical Engineering and Mathematics.
 During my time at IITK and Google, I have been fortunate to learn from an amazing set of mentors (in no particular order) : [Praneeth Netrapalli](https://praneethnetrapalli.org/) (Google), [Dheeraj Nagaraj](https://dheerajnagaraj.com/) (Google), [Arun Suggala](https://www.cs.cmu.edu/~asuggala/) (Google), [Bernhard Schölkopf](https://is.mpg.de/~bs) (MPI-IS), [Michael Muehlebach](https://sites.google.com/corp/view/mmuehlebach/) (MPI-IS) and [Sandeep Juneja](https://www.tcs.tifr.res.in/~sandeepj/) (TIFR).

-**I am applying to PhD positions for the Fall 2024 cycle** Here is a link to my [CV](https://aniket1998.github.io/assets/files/cv.pdf)
+**I am applying to PhD positions for the Fall 2024 cycle.
+Here is a link to my [CV](https://aniket1998.github.io/assets/files/cv.pdf)**

 ##  Interests